• About

 How to Make a Tomato Salad

-The first step in making this bright summer salad is to make the yummy vinaigrette – unless you prefer to use something else, which is absolutely ok, too.
-To make my very favorite vinaigrette you’re going to need:
+The first step in making this bright summer salad is to make the yummy vinaigrette (unless you prefer to use your favorite store-bought vinaigrette or use something else).
+This homemade Italian dressing, this easy Dijon vinaigrette, or this Champagne vinaigrette would also taste great on this salad.
+To make my very favorite red wine vinaigrette you’re going to need:

 • Olive oil